Papamoa Hills Regional Park: History

 There are over 2000 archaeological and cultural sites within the park, dating back to 1650, including Te Ihu o Ruarangi Pā and six other pā.

+The pine trees at the summit of Pāpāmoa Hills, planted by Colin Peter Campbell McNaughton in the early 1900s, are over 120 years old.
+Initially, there were five trees, but they were toppled by strong winds in the early 2000s.
+Another pine tree, located beside the Pāpāmoa Pā, was removed due to falling branches, posing a hazard to the area in 2016.

 The park was established in 2003 to protect these sites, becoming the first regional park outside the Auckland and Wellington regions.
 Over 50,000 native plants have been planted on the trees since then.

 Visitor numbers quadrupled between 2006 and 2016, when about 80,000 people were visiting the park every year.

 An additional 25 hectares were added to the park in 2017.

 In September 2020, the summit track was briefly closed for an upgrade.

 In December 2020, Bay of Plenty Regional Council approved a concept design for a more substantial upgrade in December 2020, including a new carpark, new amenities, a new entranceway, and signage to explain the site's history and cultural importance.
 Work was due to start in late 2021.
 Local iwi and hapū were consulted on and supported the plan.